How Marriage Affects Car Insurance: Savings & When to Combine Policies

 When Separate Policies Make Sense

 Other scenarios favoring separate policies include significant differences in insurance needs, specialty vehicles requiring unique coverage, or situations where spouses live in different states temporarily.
 Geographic rating differences can sometimes make separate policies more economical.
+You can also explore multiple car insurance policies in the same household to understand all your options.

 High-Risk Spouse Warning